michalmichael67/Final_project/README.md

 3. SMOTE oversampling
 4. Undersampling
 5. Decision Tree Model

+#### Feature Selection
+Following features were used : Open, PrevHigh, PrevLow, PrevClose.
+The features were chosen becuase they could improve the accuracy and help predict the directional outcome of the index.
+We tried other feature combination but ultimately these four proved to have highest accuracy.

+#### Train Test Split
+We used sklearn.modle_selection library to split our data into testing and training set.
+And we used Oversampling and Undersampling models to reduce slight imbalance in the initial up/down.

+#### Machin Learning Model Choice
+We used classification model to predict the directionality of the index.
+The model is less precise than linear Regression model but it would provide the general indication of the up/down trend for the Index Close price.
+With in the five models we tried, OVersampling & Undersampling provided the highest precision, accuracy and f1 score.

 ### Visualization
 To visualize the data we used a combination of exploratory data analysis before performing logistic regression and then created more visualizations after the fact.
 In this process we used: